 The Xs in the picture display common areas where trigger points often get activated.
 These are the areas you should check when feeling and massaging the muscle in order to relieve your pain.

 The function of these two little muscles is to move your thumb towards your index finger – adductor pollicis – and towards your pinky – opponens pollicis –.
-This way you are able to grab, pinch, compress and squeeze things, no matter if hard or soft.
+This way you can grab, pinch, compress and squeeze things, no matter if hard or soft.

 Without them you wouldn’t be able to write, sew or open jar tops.
 In short, you wouldn’t and couldn’t use your hands the way you are used to.

 If you read already about the pollicis muscles’ functions, you will realize that you use them all day long, every day.
 Just think of any hand movement where you do not use your thumb…right, almost not existent.

 The permanent use of your hands can become too much for the opponens and adductor pollicis.
 This is especially true if you use them hours long in a repetitive manner – e.g. computer work – or very hard – e.g. hard manual labor like plumbing –.

-To put it in a nutshell: Every activity that requires long, repetitive or forceful pincer/pinching motions is prone to tighten up the pollicis muscles and thus creating pain, especially in your wrist and thumb.
-To prevent this from occurring, just massage the muscles after using them very hard or long, and you are likely to be fine.
+To put it in a nutshell: Every activity that requires long, repetitive or forceful pincer/pinching motions is prone to tighten up the pollicis muscles and thus to trigger pain, especially in your wrist and thumb.
+To prevent this from occurring, just massage the muscles after using them, and you are likely to be fine.

 One last note: Fractures of the wrist often cause displacement of its bones and thus influence the surrounding muscles, resulting in increased muscle tension and trigger point development.

 Sometimes the pain persists after the bones have healed.
-In this case, you should definitely check the opponens and adductor pollicis for tender and painful spots.
+In this case, search in the opponens and adductor pollicis for tender and painful spots.

 That means, you will perform the muscles’ function and feel where on your hand they are contracting.